-- Vegetable or fruit juice must be full-strength, pasteurized, and 100% juice.
-Unless orange or grapefruit juice, it should also be fortified with 100% or more of VitaminC. - · Fruit juice must not be served more than once a day. - One cup of leafy greens counts as 1/2 cup of vegetables. - Less than 1/8 cup of vegetables and fruits may not be counted to meet the vegetable and/or fruit component. - At lunch and supper, one vegetable and one fruit or two different vegetables may be served (two fruits may not be served to meet this requirement).
+Vegetable or fruit juice must be full-strength, pasteurized, and 100% juice. - Juice may not be served more than once per day. - One cup of raw, leafy greens credits as 1/2 cup vegetable. - 1/4 cup dried fruit, such as raisins, credits as 1/2 cup fruit. - Lunch and supper must contain at least one vegetable and one fruit.
+A second, different vegetable may be served in place of fruit.